 - All film submissions MUST have been directed and/or written by a woman or gender-diverse filmmaker to qualify.
 Please ensure that you complete the custom form questions.

-- Films MUST have a completion date on or after June 1, 2023.
+- Films must have a premiere date on or after June 1, 2025.

 - Films must include an English language track or English language subtitles.